The Asiatic Society: Library

 The Asiatic Society building, Park Street, Kolkata, April 2013.

 One of the main activities of the Asiatic Society was to collect the old manuscripts of India.
 There was an enormous collection of Sanskrit manuscripts with the society.
 At present, the library of the Asiatic Society has a collection of about books and 79,000 journals printed in almost all the major languages of the world.
 It has also a collection of 293 maps, microfiche of 48,000 works, microfilm of 387,003 pages, 182 paintings, 2500 pamphlets, and 2150 photographs.
-The earliest printed book preserved in this library is Juli Firmici's Astronomicorum Libri published in 1499.
+The earliest printed book preserved in this library is Julius Firmicus's Astronomicorum libri octo published in 1499.
 It has in its possession a large number of books printed in India in the late 18th and early 19th centuries.
 The library also possesses many rare and scarcely available books.
 The library has a rich collection of about 47,000 manuscripts in 26 scripts.
 The most notable amongst them are an illustrated manuscript of the Qur'an, a manuscript of the Gulistan text, and a manuscript of Padshah Nama bearing the signature of Emperor Shahjahan.
 The library also has coins issued by Chhatrapati Shivaji Maharaj.

 The early collection of this library was enriched by the contributions it received from its members.
 On 25 March 1784, the library received seven Persian manuscripts from Henri Richardson.
 The next contribution came from William Marsden, who donated his book The History of Sumatra (1783) on 10 November 1784.
 Robert Home, the first Library-in-Charge (1804) donated his small but valuable collection of works on art.
 The first accession of importance was a gift from the Seringapatam Committee on 3 February 1808 consisting of a collection from the Palace Library of Tipu Sultan.
 The library received the Surveyor-General Colonel Mackenzie's collection of manuscripts and drawings in December 1822.

 Since 1849, the Society has printed Bibliotheca Indica, a collection of rare and unpublished works belonging to or treating of Oriental literature and containing original text-editions as well as translations into English, and also grammars, dictionaries, bibliographies, and studies.